 After soaking up the atmosphere we then continue our way up the West Cornwall coast through the quaint unspoiled town of St Just whose history is so typical of the whole area, rich in mining, farming and fishing from days gone by.

-As we travel further up the coast we come to the mines of Botallack and Levant.
-These both feature in the new series with Botallack and nearby Wheal Owles being used to portray Ross Poldark's mine.
+As we travel further up the coast we come to the mines of Botallack These feature in the new series with Botallack and nearby Wheal Owles being used to portray Ross Poldark's mine.
 Spectacularly situated on the side of a cliff edge the engine houses were built at the height of the Cornish mining boom.
-Levant Mine was used as Tressiders Rolling Mill, and it is the only Cornish beam engine in the world that is still in steam on it's original mine site.

-Lunch will be taken at either The Gurnards Head or Ben Tunnicliffes at Sennen Cove.
+Lunch will be taken at either The Old Success Inn in Sennen, or The Tinners Arms at Zennor.

 From here our tour continues up the coast where we will pass through the idyllic fishing port of St Ives.
 With it's stunning white sand beaches, narrow cobbled street and painted fisherman's cottages St Ives also has a strong artistic community.
 The Tate Gallery St Ives and the Barbara Hepworth museum are situated here as well as numerous other galleries and studios.